United Methodists Stand Against Racism

 The "Dismantling Racism: Pressing on to Freedom” initiative is a multi-level effort throughout the church to initiate a sustained and coordinated effort to dismantle racism and promote collective action to work toward racial justice.
 The churchwide effort began with an announcement from the Council of Bishops on June 19 to coincide with Juneteenth, the commemoration of the end of slavery in the U.S.

-Click here to learn about Town Hall Meetings coming in August.
+Click here to learn about the August 26th Town Hall Meeting.
 You can submit questions to panelists prior to the meeting.

 Find other articles, curriculum, discussion guides and ideas for action on our Dismantling Racism topic page.